Qualifications for Entry

 There will be no play off to determine the fifth and sixth place team.
 The league's tie breaker rules will be applied to the two teams finishing in third place in each division to determine the fifth and sixth place teams.

-Teams participating in the Boys and Girls Under 13 (new for 2013) 14, 15, 16, 17 and 18 Region I Premier League are subject to their own State Associations National Championship State Cup Rules as well as all US Youth Soccer National Championship Rules.
+Teams participating in the Boys and Girls Under 13, 14, 15, 16, 17 and 18 Region I Premier League are subject to their own State Associations National Championship State Cup Rules as well as all US Youth Soccer National Championship Rules.

-A team that participates in the Boys and Girls Under 13 (new for 2013), 14, 15, 15, 16, 17 and 18 Region I Premier League and does NOT participate in their State Association's National Championship State Cup Competition CANNOT be the automatic wildcard and/or alternate.
+A team that participates in the Boys and Girls Under 13, 14, 15, 15, 16, 17 and 18 Region I Premier League and does NOT participate in their State Association's National Championship State Cup Competition CANNOT be the automatic wildcard and/or alternate.

-A team who captures the Boys and Girls Under 13 (new for 2013), 14, 15, 16, 17 and 18 Region I Premier League Championship and has forfeited a game(s) in their State Association's National Championship State Cup Competition (either prior to or after the Premier League Competition) CAN NOT be eligible for an automatic wildcard and/or alternate in the Region I National Championships.
+A team who captures the Boys and Girls Under 13, 14, 15, 16, 17 and 18 Region I Premier League Championship and has forfeited a game(s) in their State Association's National Championship State Cup Competition (either prior to or after the Premier League Competition) CAN NOT be eligible for an automatic wildcard and/or alternate in the Region I National Championships.

 Guest Players will NOT be allowed on any teams participating in the Region I Premier League.